dfinity/metrics-proxy/README.md

   parameter as a duration in string form) instructs the proxy to serve the matching metrics from a cache unless the cache entry is older than the specified time resolution.
-* `add_absolute_noise`: this action has a mandatory `window` parameter, and another `quantum` parameter.
-When this is used, a random amount within `[-window .. +window]` is added to each matching sample, with that amount getting quantized by the specified `quantum` before adding it to the sample.
-Example: a metric with value 5600 getting noised with a window of 100 and a quantum of 10 will get a random value added to 5600, the random value would be between -100 and +100, and the random value would always be generated in granularity steps of 10.
+* `add_absolute_noise`: this action has a mandatory `amplitude` parameter, and another `quantum` parameter.
+When this is used, a random amount within `[-amplitude .. +amplitude]` is added to each matching sample, with that amount getting quantized by the specified `quantum` before adding it to the sample.
+Example: a metric with value 5600 getting noised with amplitude 100 and a quantum of 10 will get a random value added to 5600, the random value would be between -100 and +100, and the random value would always be generated in granularity steps of 10.
   Users of this feature in combination with `reduce_time_resolution` should make sure that `reduce_time_resolution` is ordered *after*